 Fund-a-need provides countless options to fund equipment, infrastructure, or even a specific program.
 For instance, you may learn your local hospital is in need of an MRI machine.
-After determining how much money needs to be raised to fund the new equipment, your business can create a crowdfunding campaign to receive donations and rally the support of your employees to share this centralized page with their connections.
+After determining how much money needs to be raised to fund the new equipment, your business can create a crowdfunding campaign to receive donations and leverage the support of your employees to share this centralized page with their personal network.

 To attract support from outside a cause’s membership base, sell cause-related merchandise such as hats, sweaters, and t-shirts.
 As causes operate with limited human capital, selling merchandise is an opportunity to bring in the knowledge base of your employees.

-To sell cause-related merchandise on behalf of a charity or nonprofit, below are some steps to creatively involve employees across your organization:
+To sell cause-related merchandise on behalf of a charity or nonprofit, below are some steps to creatively enlist the help of your employees:

-- Involve your graphic design team to help design the branding for the hats, sweaters, and t-shirts that you would like to sell on behalf of your selected cause.
+- Involve your graphic design team to create the branding for the hats, sweaters, and t-shirts that you would like to sell on behalf of your selected cause.

 - Utilize your web development team to create a separate landing page on your website where this merchandise can be exclusively sold.